 You can promote any sort of products you want, that are related to the niche of your website.

 So, for example, there are many blogs/websites in the food and cookery space and it would make complete sense to promote cooking products within that space.

 You could also promote related courses, cookery books and cooking related services, (such as cookery classes, for example).

 I’m using cookery as an example; but there are a vast amount of areas you could go into, (depending on your interests).

 Affiliate Marketing is low risk, straight-forward to learn and does not involve face-to-face selling, direct sales, or creating downlines.

 You also don’t have to deal with things like customer service or returns, so it’s a pretty fuss free income opportunity from that angle.

 Probably the best thing about Affiliate Marketing, is that there are minimal start up costs and you can start learning about it for free.

-You can gain access to a free 10-part starter course here*
+You can check out their free 10-part starter course here.

 Have you had some personal experience with Pampered Chef or other MLM’s in general?